KalaYoScripting/Ember/README.md

 ## Compatibility

 - **Client-side only**
-- Works with all Roblox-supported platforms: PC, mobile, console
+- Works with all Roblox-supported platforms: PC, mobile, console and VR
 - Does not require any third-party libraries

 ## License